andrasq/node-qibl/README.md

 in the current working directory.
 Unlike `config`, the elaborate override logic is simplified to just 3 layers.

+Errors other than file-not-found errors are logged to stderr with console.error.

 Options:
 - `dir` - the directory holding the files with config settings.
 The default is `./config` in the same directory as the running process, typically the root of the source tree.